 | Navigation | Simple enough for most visitors, but you will rely on buses, walking, and your own timing. | Helpful if you want to move efficiently between major sights and quieter corners. |

-| Cultural context | Mostly what you pick up from signs, museums, and your own research. | Stronger storytelling and local insight on samurai history, geisha culture, and crafts. |
+| Cultural context | Mostly what you pick up from signs, museums, and your own research. | Stronger storytelling and local insight on samurai history, geisha culture, crafts, and neighborhoods. |

 | Time efficiency | Good if you do not mind moving at your own pace and occasionally backtracking. | Best if you only have 1 day or 1 night and want a more curated route. |